Integration with Angular

 export class AppModule {}

-Finally, open src/main.ts and use this code:
+Finally, open src/main.ts and update it like this:

 import { platformBrowserDynamic } from "@angular/platform-browser-dynamic";